 sockets An I/O call (e.g., read) accepts a socket descriptor as file descriptor argument.
 Supporting this in the filesystem library required to override all the standard I/O functions that manipulate network sockets.
-The filesystem library stores the socket descriptor as service file descriptor, and returns to the application the library file descriptor.
+The filesystem library stores the socket descriptor as service file descriptor, and returns to the application the library file descriptor as socket descriptor.